What is a Mode-C transponder?

 PilotAware receives the Mode-C transponder messages directly using the integrated 1090 receiver.
 The PilotAware uses the altitude encoder data to work out the relative altitude to the host aircraft this data is then passed directly onto navigation applications.

-Because Mode-C doesn't contain a position, PilotAware uses signal processing algorithms that take the signal strength and rate of change to work out an approximate relative distance.
-This relative distance is then passed onto navigation applications to display.
+Because Mode-C doesn't contain a position, PilotAware uses signal processing algorithms that take the signal strength and rate of change of power to determine an approximate relative distance based on user configurable parameters.
+This relative distance is then passed onto navigation applications for display in what ever manor they choose.
+This may be a banner or a circle around the target aircraft.

 PilotAware gives you the option to configure the sensitivity and filter out unnecessary aircraft.